catduckgnaf/rtl_433_haos_addon/readme.md

 # Updates

-realses track the "Next" Branch, but on a rolling release schedule.
+This tracks the "Next" Branch, but on a rolling release schedule.
 This allows the community to get the "latest" releases, but still have updates, (not needing to unstintall and reinstall).
 Also by exerting more control, we can make sure no breaking changes.

 ## Pre-requesites and instructions: